QuantFILab/csclab/content/_index.md

         Computational and Statistical Science Laboratory
       image:
         filename: welcome.jpg
-      text: |

-        The Computational and Statistical Science Operations Center, established in 2024, is a research group focused on research, teaching, and practical applications in computational           statistical science.
-The center is currently located at the Faculty of Science and Technology, Rajamangala University of Technology Suvarnabhumi, Ayutthaya-Hantra Campus

   - block: markdown
     content:
       title:
       subtitle:
       text: |
+        The Computational and Statistical Science Laboratory, established in 2024, is a research group focused on research, teaching, and practical applications in computational           statistical science.
+The center is currently located at the Faculty of Science and Technology, Rajamangala University of Technology Suvarnabhumi, Ayutthaya-Hantra Campus

         Our laboratory is dedicated to advancing the field of theoretical and applied statistics through cutting-edge research and practical applications.
 We focus on:
         - Asymptotic Statistics
         - Data Analysis and Machine Learning